 Gardnerville is a somewhat small town located in the state of Nevada.
 With a population of 5,721 people and seven constituent neighborhoods, Gardnerville is the 19th largest community in Nevada.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gardnerville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Gardnerville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gardnerville are a mix of both white- and blue-collar jobs.
 Overall, Gardnerville is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Gardnerville who work in office and administrative support (24.54%), sales jobs (6.54%), and food service (6.50%).
+There are especially a lot of people living in Gardnerville who work in office and administrative support (24.46%), maintenance occupations (10.18%), and law enforcement and fire fighting (6.32%).

-The per capita income in Gardnerville in 2010 was $24,942, which is middle income relative to Nevada, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,768 for a family of four.
+The per capita income in Gardnerville in 2010 was $25,099, which is middle income relative to Nevada and the nation.
+This equates to an annual income of $100,396 for a family of four.
 However, Gardnerville contains both very wealthy and poor people as well.

 The most common language spoken in Gardnerville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.